 - The Illinois Complete Count Commission, housed in the Secretary of State's office, is the official body responsible for the count in the state.
 The Commission offers resources including a grant for census outreach, a November 2018 interim report to the Illinois General Assembly, information about subcommittees and Local Complete Count Committees, including links to find out of there already is one in your community and/or how to join or create one, a fact sheet about Local Complete Count Committees, downloadable brochures in several languages, and more.

-- The Illinois State Library is hosting a poster contest for students in grades 4-12; submissions are open May 1 though June 17, 2019.
+- The Illinois State Library hosted a poster contest for students in grades 4-12; submissions were due June 17, 2019.
 Chief Deputy Director Joe Natale presented an informative session at Reaching Forward South in Carbondale on May 17, and will present also at the upcoming ILA Annual Conference in Tinley Park, October 22-24, 2019.
 ISL requests that libraries make public access computers available to all who wish to complete the census online in the library, regardless of residency or library card status.